Ron McKinven

-Ron McKinven (born 8 January 1936) is a Scottish former professional footballer who played as a wing half, making over 250 appearances in the Scottish Football League.
+Ronald McKinven (8 January 1936 – November 2022) was a Scottish professional footballer who played as a wing half, making over 250 appearances in the Scottish Football League.

 Career

 Club career

 McKinven played in the Scottish Football League for Queen's Park, Stirling Albion and St Johnstone.

 International career

 McKinven represented Great Britain at the 1960 Summer Olympics.

-Later life
+Personal life and death

-He later became an interior designer.
+McKinven was born in Alloa on 8 January 1936.
+After retiring as a footballer he became an interior designer.

+McKinven died in November 2022, at the age of 86.